 Environmental benefits of plant-forward eating include reduced emissions from food production, lower water usage and pressure on other natural resources, and preservation of biodiversity.
 Olive oil, as part of the plant-forward diet is an important factor for increased sustainability.
 Olive orchards are a barrier to desertification and erosion.
 Olive trees do not require intensive irrigation; 70% of the world’s olive orchards are entirely rain-fed.
-The International Olive Council Sustainability Report notes that the olive grove is a sustainable strategy against climate change; the world production of olive oil absorbs the emissions of 16,000 people.
+The International Olive Council Sustainability Report notes that the olive grove is a sustainable strategy against climate change; hectare of olive trees cancels out one person’s annual carbon footprint.

 The white paper offers an well-researched overview of:

 - How olive oils is produced and graded

 - How to harmonize the flavors of olive oil with food

 - Cooking with olive oil (including baking, frying and high heat cooking)